Discover Macedonia’s cultural diversity and festive spirit through these 16 celebrated festivals in Macedonia.

 The small village is famous for preserving a tradition that’s several centuries old: a wedding that lasts for an entire weekend and features a traditional celebration in which the groom takes the bride on a horse while loud traditional Macedonian music echoes among the mountains.

 The celebration is held on the Saturday closest to St. Peter’s Day (according to the Orthodox Christian Calendar).

 In the past, it was very common to see more than 40 couples getting married on the same day.
-Today, the numbers are quite lower, but still, it’s a great day for the village of Galicnik that official has only 2 residents but on this day sees thousands of people from around the region that come to witness this fascinating tradition.
+Today, the numbers are quite lower, but still, it’s a great day for the village of Galicnik, which official has only two residents but on this day sees thousands of people from around the region that come to witness this fascinating tradition.